-It’s most commonly diagnosed in children and was thought to be a behavioural disorder you outgrew in your late teens.
-But now there’s an increasing number of adults who are being diagnosed with it too.
+ADHD is most commonly diagnosed in children.
+But there’s an increasing number of adults being diagnosed with it too.

-While treatment for ADHD usually involves medication, counselling can play a huge part in helping people come to terms with their diagnosis and cope with how the condition affect their lives.
+While treatment for ADHD often involves medication, counselling can play a huge part in helping people come to terms with their diagnosis and cope with how the condition impacts on their lives.

 What’s the difference between ADD and ADHD?

-ADD stands for attention deficit disorder and used to refer to the elements of ADHD that involve struggling to pay attention.
-But it's now considered an outdated term and isn't used.
+ADD is now considered an outdated term.
+It stands for Attention Deficit Disorder and used to refer to the elements of ADHD that involve struggling to pay attention.

 What are the symptoms of ADHD?

-The first one is inattention.
+The first key symptom is inattention.
 This includes finding it hard to concentrate and becoming easily distracted.
+The second is hyperactivity.

 Children and adults with ADHD may talk a lot and interrupt others.
 They may do or say things without thinking.

-If you notice these symptoms are interfering with you or your child’s everyday life, then it may be time to seek professional help.
+If you notice these symptoms are interfering with your or your child’s everyday life, then it may be time to seek professional help.

 How can counselling help with ADHD?

-Sarah says counselling can be particularly helpful for adults who have struggled with ADHD symptoms for a long time before they have been diagnosed.
+Counselling can be particularly helpful for adults who have struggled with ADHD symptoms for a long time before being diagnosed.